ntakouris/UnrealStuff/TipsAndTricks.md

 The Developer folder contains modules only for usage at editor, or non-game time.
 The Runtime folder contains modules for usage at runtime (or all the time).

+Editor and Developer stuff don't get shipped on a packaged game.